jhajek/Linux-text-book-part-1/files/Labs/Chapter-11/lab-chapter-11.md

     a.
 List both contents here
     b.
 Reboot the system and make sure it works

-11. Using the 2 Ubuntu 18.04 systems you used in exercises 7 and 8, create a 25 megabyte file named databasedump.txt on the zpool datapool:
+11. You will need two systems with bridged networking and ssh enabled, create a 25 megabyte file named databasedump.txt on the zpool datapool:

     a.
 On the first system (the system without zpool datapool), create a datapool name backuppool (you might need to attach a virtual disk to do this)
     b.
 Take a snapshot of the zpool datapool and name it @now